 Born in Rotterdam, Holland, Antonia Brico was brought to America by abusive foster parents.
 After escaping their rule, this determined woman fulfilled her musical passions at the University of California.
-She was the first American accepted into the State Academy of Music Master School of Conducting and became a noted interpreter of great symphonic and operatic music who appeared with prominent orchestras throughout the world.
-A concert pianist at 19, she opened the Denver-based Brico Music Studio in 1945, where she demonstrated a strict, systematic, and consistent teaching style that produced several successful musicians.
+She was the first American accepted into the Berlin State State Academy of Music Master School of Conducting, graduated in 1923, and became a noted interpreter of great symphonic and operatic music who appeared with prominent orchestras throughout the world.
+A concert pianist at 19, she opened the Denver-based Brico Music Studio in 1945, where she demonstrated a strict, systematic, and consistent teaching style that produced several successful musicians, including Judy Collins.
 Sadly, Brico’s goal of overcoming gender prejudice in this male-dominated profession was never achieved.
 The Denver Symphony Orchestra twice denied her application for orchestra director, likely on the basis of gender.

 Books containing reference to Antonia Brico